abdellahelouachama/ALXCapstone-project/Social_Media_API/Authentication.md

 It takes the token and delete it

-if deleted successfuly it return a mess age indicating seccussful logout and this http code status "HTTP_200_OK"
+if deleted successfuly it return a message indicating seccussful logout and this http code status "HTTP_200_OK"

 else it return an error with this message "Token does not exist." and this http code status "HTTP_400_BAD_REQUEST"